 In EYFS, resources are stored in either the classrooms, on the shelves in corridors or in the large storage cupboard.
-The outdoor resources are stored in classrooms, in the outdoor area, or in the large cupboard.
+The outdoor resources are stored in classrooms, in the outdoor area, or in the large container and sheds.
 The staff organise the rooms in learning areas, where children are able to find and use equipment and resources independently.